-4-14 days-old female mosquitoes were starved 24 hours before challenging blood meals, containing WNV (WNV isolate TOS-09, Genbank HM991273/HM641225) [Rossini et al 2011] at a final concentration of 107 plaque forming units per millilitre (PFU/ml).
-This concentration is recommended for artificial blood meals by Vogels et al. because it corresponds to natural bird vireamia [Vogels et al 2017].
-Artificial blood meal was performed by providing cotton sticks bloated with infectious blood over night.
+4-14 days-old female mosquitoes were starved 24 hours before challenged with blood meals, containing West Nile virus (WNV isolate TOS-09, Genbank HM991273/HM641225) [Rossini et al 2011] at a final concentration of 107 plaque forming units per millilitre (PFU/ml).
+This concentration is recommended for artificial blood meals [Vogels et al.], because it corresponds to natural bird viremia [Vogels et al 2017].
+Artificial blood meals were provided overnight, using cotton sticks bloated with infectious blood.
 Engorged females were incubated at 80% humidity at 18°C, 21°C, 24°C or 27°C, respectively.
-Infection analyses were done 14 and 21 days post infection (dpi) for approximately 30 individuals per time point and species/biotype.

-Subsequently, mosquitoes were analysed for infection, transmission and transmission efficiency.
-Infection was investigated by analysing the bodies (excluding legs and wings) via qRT-PCR for WNV RNA [Leggewie et al 2016], ensued by calculation of the infection rate (IR, number of WNV-positive mosquito bodies per number of fed females).
-To evaluate the experimental analytical sensitivity of the qRT-PCR, we performed the protocol of Caraguel et al. [Caraguel et al 2011], which follows the World Organisation of Animal Health guidelines, to calculate via endpoint dilution the limit of detection.
-As a result, we calculated the limit of detection with 100 copies/µL, which is equal to about 10.000 copies per mosquitoes.
+Mosquitoes were analysed for infection, transmission and transmission efficiency 14 and 21 days post infection (dpi), respectively.
+Infection was investigated by analyses of the extracted DNA (KIT) from the bodies (excluding legs and wings) via a previously established qRT-PCR assay for WNV RNA [Leggewie et al 2016].
+These results were used to calculate the infection rate (IR, number of WNV-positive mosquito bodies per number of fed females).
+The endpoint dilution the limit of detection for the qRT-PCR was analysed according the protocol of Caraguel et al. [Caraguel et al 2011], following the guidelines of the World Organisation of Animal Health.
+The limit of detection was defined as 100 copies/µL, corresponding to about 10,000 copies per mosquito specimens.

-Transmission was analysed by performing the salivation assay for infectious virus particles as described previously [Heitmann et al 2017], to calculate the transmission rate (TR, number of mosquitoes with WNV-positive saliva per number of WNV-positive mosquito bodies).
-In short, mosquitoes were anesthetised by CO2 to remove legs and wings and forced salivation was performed by placing the proboscis into a filter tip filled with 10 µL Phosphate buffered saline (PBS) pH 7.4 for 30 min.
+Transmission was analysed by performing a salivation assay for the detection infectious virus particles as described in detail previously [Heitmann et al 2017].
+Thereby, transmission rate (TR) was defined as the number of mosquitoes with WNV-positive saliva per number of WNV-positive mosquito bodies [x].
+In short, mosquitoes were anesthetised by CO2 to remove legs and wings and forced salivation was performed by placing the proboscis into a filter tip filled with 10 µL phosphate buffered saline (PBS) with pH 7.4 for 30 min.
 PBS containing saliva was incubated on Vero cells for 7 days and checked for cytopathic effect (CPE).
-To make sure CPE was due to WNV infection, supernatant was analysed for WNV RNA by qRT-PCR as described above.
-Transmission efficiency was calculated as described by Chouin-Carneiro et al. [Chouin-Carneiro et al. 2016], defined as the number of virus-positive saliva per the total number of fed females.
+For verification of a WNV infection, the supernatant was analysed for WNV RNA by qRT-PCR as described above.
+Transmission efficiency was calculated as described by Chouin-Carneiro et al. [Chouin-Carneiro et al. 2016], defined as the number of specimens with WNV-positive saliva per total number of fed females.

+Literature research:

+In order to evaluate the study results, data on the transmission rate of European mosquito populations with corresponding information on the mosquito species, dpi and incubation temperature were extracted from the existing literature [CITE].
+In addition, to assess the results of these vector competence studies, the temperature data corresponding to human case data in Europe (2011-2017) were analysed [ECDC].
+For all human WNV case, average temperature data in the corresponding NUTS3 region were extracted for the year when the case was reported.
+Human cases of WNV in Europe, during 2011, 2012 or 2013 were projected on the location where they were reported [11].

 Data availability